slevomat/coding-standard/README.md

 This sniff enforces trailing commas in multi-line arrays and requires short array syntax `[]`.

+#### SlevomatCodingStandard.ControlStructures.LanguageConstructWithParentheses 🔧

+`LanguageConstructWithParenthesesSniff` checks and fixes language construct used with parentheses.

 #### SlevomatCodingStandard.ControlStructures.YodaComparison 🔧

 [Yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions) decrease code comprehensibility and readability by switching operands around comparison operators forcing the reader to read the code in an unnatural way.